-Now in our 17th year, the American 14.1 Straight Pool Championship has evolved into a highly regarded world class event thanks to very positive support by virtually every top player in the USA and many from Asia and Europe.
+Now in our 19th year, the American 14.1 Straight Pool Championship has evolved into a highly regarded world class event thanks to very positive support by virtually every top player in the US and many from Asia and Europe.
 Our thanks to each and every player, sponsor, and fan who has enabled our ever-increasing prize fund while maintaining a minimum entry fee.
-For the third consecutive year we return to Q-Master Billiards & the Norfolk area, a long time a hot spot for top pool events & players.
-We are thrilled to be going back and look forward to an outstanding roster of world class players in 2022!
+For the fourth consecutive year we return to Q-Master Billiards & the Norfolk area, a long time a hot spot for top pool events & we look forward to an outstanding roster of world class players in 2023!

 As a youth Peter played with Willie Mosconi in Chicago, and later in a college exhibition with the great Mosconi.
 Following graduation from the University of Colorado where he was 3 times winner of the CU 14.1 tournament, and after a decade of travel playing pool as far away as Johnson City, in 1968 Peter hung up his old Rambow cue and followed his beautiful bride, Pam, from Chicago to Maryland.
 Times along the shores of the Chesapeake Bay have been good and today Peter is still active and President of Severn Insurance Ltd. He was Director of the 2006 14.1 World Championship Tournament and founder and Director of Maryland 14.1 Open which now enters its 17th year as the American 14.1 Straight Pool Championship.
 Peter played as an ‘honorary’ in many past World 14.1 Championships and the Sang Lee Three Cushion Billiard Invitational.
 A lover of opera, golf and bridge, Peter & his wife Pam have three daughters & six grandchildren.
 High run 81 and still trying for that mythical 100!
 There is no other game but 14.1 . . . just ask him.